couchbaselabs/docs-ng/content/couchbase-manual-2.1/best-practices.markdown

 for multiple nodes within the cluster.
 Instead, use the correct IP address for your host.

-**Linux and Windows 2.1.0 and above**
+**Linux and Windows 2.1 and above**

 As a rule, you should set the hostname before you add a node to a cluster.
-You can also provide a hostname in these ways: when you install a Couchbase Server 2.1.0 node or when you do a REST-API call before the node is part of a cluster.
+You can also provide a hostname in these ways: when you install a Couchbase Server 2.1 node or when you do a REST-API call before the node is part of a cluster.
 You can also add a hostname to an existing cluster for an online upgrade.
 If you restart, any hostname you establish with one of these methods will be used.
-For instructions, see [Using Hostnames with Couchbase Server](couchbase-manual-ready.html#couchbase-getting-started-hostnames).
+For instructions, see [Using Hostnames with Couchbase Server](#couchbase-getting-started-hostnames).

 **Linux and Windows 2.0.1 and earlier**

 For Couchbase Server 2.0.1 and earlier you must follow a manual process where you edit config files for each node which we describe below for Couchbase in the cloud.
-For instructions, see [Hostnames for Couchbase Server 2.0.1 and Earlier](couchbase-manual-ready.html#couchbase-getting-started-hostnames-pre2.0).
+For instructions, see [Hostnames for Couchbase Server 2.0.1 and Earlier](#couchbase-getting-started-hostnames-pre2.0).

 <a id="couchbase-bestpractice-cloud-netsecurity"></a>